 That is when tools like the recently launched BIG15 list for Galapagos Islands comes most handy.
-A consensual compendium of the 15 highest-ranked guide and expedition leader favourite Galapagos Species.
-Where are they found, and consequently, what are your best options to meet your favourite species, or the highest (special) species exposure.
+A consensual compendium of the 15 highest-ranked guides and expedition leader favorite Galapagos Species.
+Where are they found, and consequently, what are your best options to meet your favorite species or the highest (special) species exposure.

-This tool is most helpful, when wildlife encounters are among the higher priorities when choosing a voyage to Galapagos.
-Compare Galapagos tours itineraries, find the one that yield the highest number or patch together a trip combining hotel stay- with day trips, combined with a ship´s itinerary to yield the perfect wildlife exposure.
+This tool is most helpful when wildlife encounters are among the higher priorities when choosing a voyage to Galapagos.
+Compare Galapagos tours itineraries, find the one that yields the highest number or patch together a trip combining hotel stay- with day trips, combined with a ship´s itinerary to yield the perfect wildlife exposure.

-Click at Galapagos BIG15/ and browse by species, by island or by itinerary.
+Click at Galapagos BIG15 and browse by species, by island, or by itinerary.
 Matching one’s interest with the ideal itinerary has never been simpler!
-It also helps plan for future, if you prefer to split your visit in two separate trips.
-Now you can make sure you combine different seasons (cooler season between April and December versus warmer season from December to April) with different itineraries or programmes.
+It also helps plan for the future, if you prefer to split your visit into two separate trips.
+Now you can make sure you combine different seasons (cooler season between April and December versus warmer season from December to April) with different itineraries or programs.